ZeleOeO/ServoAndSensor/README.md

-# Arduino-Codes
+# Servo And Sensor
-A repository to store my arduino codes
+Simple servo and sensor project made on arduino